-- the ideal life of a Betharramite religious, who wants to live a charism based on humility, to go unnoticed (effacé), to know how to stick to the position (obedience), meekness, "all be one" in community, etc; - and the behaviour of a religious who tries to do the same, but naively (or uncritically) adheres to the ideology of the social media, where there are no limits to "virtual reality" (there is "position"), where one can express 'comments' about anything, without filtering and without scruples; where one can even display images or comments about one's life, without modesty and in an astonishing way; where you can enter indiscreetly into other people's life, etc. We also see how the search for social approval, our own or of the others who surf the web, unfolds without limits.
-Regardless of what one publishes, one expects "like" or new subscribers to "our channel", which implies to cultivate an image, a profile.
+- the ideal life of a Betharramite religious, who wants to live a charism based on humility, to go unnoticed (effacé), to know how to stick to the position (obedience), meekness, "all be one" in community, etc; - and the behaviour of a religious who tries to do the same, but naively (or uncritically) adheres to the ideology of the social media, where there are no limits to "virtual reality" (there is no "position"), where one can express 'comments' about anything, without filtering and without scruples; where one can evendisplayimages or comments about one's life, without modesty and in an astonishing way; where you can enter indiscreetly into other people's life, etc.

+We also see how the search for social approval, our own or of the others who surf the web, unfolds without limits.
+Regardless of what one publishes, one expects a "like" or new subscribers to "our channel", which implies to cultivate an image, a profile.
 If our objective is well discerned and if we express ourselves in truth and charity at the service of mission, everything will work out well.
 But sometimes guided by spontaneous impulses, we expose ourselves without hesitation, and we associate ourselves with certain messages, ideas, identities or contents which are opposed to the values in tune with our choice for Christ and for humanity.

 Although the use of social media helps us a lot in various aspects of spiritual, pastoral, liturgical, missionary nature, etc., we can see that common sense and even a minimum of discernment seem to be lacking among some brothers with regard to their common use of these media.
-CONCLUSION We believe that, without a sincere and self-critical view, we cannot build a true formative experience, which requires discernment regarding the correct use of social networks and media in general.
-We hope that in such a process, each Betharramite religious chooses freely and out of love Jesus Christ, humbled and obedient.
-This means that the proclaimed values must be put into practice in one's own life.